sugarlabs/turtleblocksjs/documentation/README.md

 horizontally.
 Vertical connections indicate program (and temporal) flow.
 Code is executed from the top to bottom of a stack of blocks.
-Horizontal connections are used for parameters and arguments, e.g., the name of a pitch, the duration of a note, the numerator and denominator of a division.
+Horizontal connections are used for parameters and arguments, e.g., the distance to go forward, the degrees to rotate right, the numerator and denominator of a division.
 From the shape of the block, it should be apparent whether they connect vertically or horizontally.

 Some blocks, referred to as "clamp" blocks have an interior&mdash;child&mdash;flow.
 This might be code that is run *if* a